MV Lochfyne: History

 In January 1970, Lochfyne was sold to the Northern Slipway Ltd, Dublin.
 She spent some time as a floating generator and accommodation ship at Faslane.
 Sold again, in 1972, to Scottish & Newcastle Breweries, it was hoped that she would have a static role, as a floating restaurant.
-This failed and on 25 March 1974 Lochfyne was towed for scrapping to Arnott Young Ship breakers at Dalmuir, Dumbarton.
+This failed and on 25 March 1974 Lochfyne was towed for scrapping to Arnott Young Ship breakers at Dalmuir, clydebank..

 Layout

 Lochfyne had a cruiser stern, a straight, slightly raked stem and two funnels (the forward, a dummy).
 She was a two class vessel, with passenger accommodation, but no overnight accommodation.